Chikan (body contact): Description

 Molestation has also been reported at live music venues, prompting some organizers to introduce gender-segregated areas to prevent such incidents.

+History

+In 2010 Japanese police recommended squatting to prevent further harm, raising the voice to attract attention, and calling 110.
+The Metropolitan Police Department has a system that can receive video if a 110 is made, depending on the situation.
+It is also recommended to drop an item or flash a smartphone to attract attention.
+This crime often targets younger individuals, with many victims experiencing it first during middle or high school.

-In October 2017, a woman residing in France published a novel titled TCHIKAN, based on her experiences of being groped during her junior high school years in Japan.
-She shared that the sexual violence she endured while commuting to school caused severe psychological distress, leading to self-harm and suicidal thoughts.
+In October 2017, a woman living in France published a novel titled TCHIKAN, based on her experiences of being groped during her junior high school years in Japan.
+She said that the sexual violence she endured while commuting to school caused severe psychological distress, leading to self-harm and suicidal thoughts.